Our fees are based on the number of activities:

 Children tour the Observatory’s old and new telescopes

-Please Note: If the weather does not allow for outside activities, activities presenting similar concepts will take place inside the main building.
+Please note: If the weather does not allow for outside activities, activities presenting similar concepts will take place inside the main building.
 However, if at all possible, some activities will take place in the domes so that students can see the telescopes.
 Perth Observatory reserves the right to change or adjust these activities as necessary.

-Vacation Day Tours Activities
+OSHC Tours Activities

 Enquire Today

 Each activity takes 30 minutes, 25 minutes for the activity and a 5-minute changeover time.
-Please refer to the day tour activity sheets which you can download below and include your choice of activities on the booking sheet.
+Please refer to the day tour activity sheets, which you can download below, and include your choice of activities on the booking sheet.
 Please allow 10 – 15 minutes at the start of the tour for toilet visits and organisation; 30 minutes for a recess break; and 30 minutes for a lunch break if you are here over lunchtime.

-If the activity M8 is chosen and you would like the students to use the Rainbow Glasses, there will be an extra charge of $1.00 per student as the students will take the glasses home.
+If the activity M8 is chosen and you would like the students to use the Rainbow Glasses, there will be an extra charge of $1.00 per student, as the students will take the glasses home.
 Please add a note to the request form if you would like this

 We will contact you shortly after receiving your submission during business hours to assist you.